Perror Trick

 output.

-The actual allocation is performed by the _IO_file_doallocate
+The actual allocation is performed by the _IO_file_doallocate method.
+The size

 of the allocation is inferred from the block size of the underlying the device